frankier/vocabaqdata/README.md

 This repository contains a Snakemake workflow to do some preparation of various datasets relevant to modelling vocabulary with an eye towards modelling receptive vocabulary inventories.
 It can also do some enrichment of the data.
+The output formats are DuckDB and Arrow tables, which can be used comfortably from Python or R.

 ## Vocabulary inventory datasets